Paymo Logo

 After briefly reviewing their roles and responsibilities, we can observe that product managers deal with technical issues and are thus externally oriented.
 Meanwhile, project managers tackle more functional issues and work internally.
 To quote a popular industry saying:

-Product managers deal with the what and why—project managers with the how and when.
+Product managers deal with the what and why—project managers deal with the how and when.

 Let’s analyze the problems that might arise from overlapping both roles:

 • Decreased focus – Product managers have an external orientation.
 Their daily activities might involve talking to clients, running usability tests, shadowing the sales team in customer interactions, or attending fair events.
-These are all activities that happen outside the office, making it hard to keep an eye on the product vision and the development team internally.
+These activities happen outside the office, making it hard to monitor the product vision and the development team internally.

-• Insufficient skills – Product managers might not be technical enough, which would leave them at the developers’ mercy when estimating how much time each task would take to be completed.
+• Insufficient skills – Product managers might not be technical enough, leaving them at the developers’ mercy when estimating how much time each task would take to complete.

-• Potential bottlenecks – Better said: bottleneck, in the form of a single person on which the product and project success depends on.
+• Potential bottlenecks – Better said: bottleneck, in the form of a single person on which the product and project success depends.
 There are too many stakes against a product manager who takes all the risks on themselves.

-It might be feasible to have a person wearing both hats, as with most small or very small companies.
-In this situation though, the person might be using project management and invoicing software to manage the entire business (or an invoice generator, if they need a quick online tool).
+It might be feasible to have a person wearing both hats, as with most tiny companies.
+In this situation, the person might use project management and invoicing software to manage the entire business (or an invoice generator if they need a quick online tool).
 But once the project is more complex, spans a longer timeline, and involves people from different departments and geographical areas, it’s best to separate them.

 This way, product managers add value by focusing on the product vision.
 Meanwhile, project managers deal with project execution and ensure they deliver a quality product on time and within budget.